 In Their Own Words

-"I try to really personalize [my teaching] in terms of what the individual student needs, everybody’s kind of coming from a different place and different set of abilities, younger or older, so you really try to tap into what’s going to help them most right now, whether it’s technique or feel or time issues, or interpretation issues.
-I do try and work on people on their sound to get it as free and unencumbered as possible, so I have a bunch of exercises we work on, and different philosophies pulled from different teachers and resources over the years, so it’s a combination of things."
+"I try to really personalize [my teaching] in terms of what the individual student needs.
+Everybody’s kind of coming from a different place and different set of abilities, younger or older, so you really try to tap into what’s going to help them most right now, whether it’s technique or feel or time issues or interpretation issues.
+I do try and work on people, on their sound, to get it as free and unencumbered as possible, so I have a bunch of exercises we work on and different philosophies pulled from different teachers and resources over the years.
+It’s a combination of things."

 "I think Berklee is more difficult than people expect when they first get here; it’s more demanding and more challenging.
-I think it’s a well-rounded curriculum and there’s lots of opportunities as with each semester you get the chance to try different things.
-Between that and all the resources here, it’s kind of incredible.
-I think it’s a really strong music school."
+I think it’s a well-rounded curriculum, and there are lots of opportunities because with each semester you get the chance to try different things.
+Between that and all the resources here, it’s kind of incredible."